Financial Services

 More on Financial Services

 Washington, D.C.- Congressman Bryan Steil (WI-01) today demanded answers from President Biden as to why his administration allowed Iran access to an additional $10 billion worth of previously restricted funds.
-The timing of the sanctions waiver is especially concerning due to the recent attacks on U.S.
+The timing of the sanctions waiver is especially concerning due to the recent attacks on U.S. military bases in the Middle East by Iranian-backed terrorist proxies and the current war between Hamas and Israel.
+Rep.

 Washington, D.C.
 (November 9, 2023) - Congressman Bryan Steil (WI-01) and Congresswoman Brittany Pettersen (CO-07) today introduced the End Financing for Hamas and State Sponsors of Terrorism Act (H.R.
 6632).
 This legislation will disrupt the ability of Hamas to fund terrorism and violence.
+It will also make it harder for state sponsors of terrorism, like Iran, to abuse International Monetary Fund (IMF) resources to finance terrorist organizations, including Hamas, Palestinian Islamic Jihad, and Hezbollah.

 WASHINGTON, DC – Today, Congressman Bryan Steil (WI-01) questioned the Consumer Financial Protection Bureau (CFPB) Director, Rohit Chopra, in a letter regarding the new consumer advisory the Bureau issued on August 30, 2023.
+The advisory focuses on home insurance cancellation or cost increases, an issue outside of the Bureau’s authority.

 By: Zachary Halaschak